Introduction

 Real-Time Unified Inventory Architecture

-DOSS maintains single-source-of-truth inventory where every transaction—receiving, production, order allocation, fulfillment, returns—updates the same database instantly.
-When an order allocates inventory in DOSS, that allocation is immediately visible across procurement (triggering reorder if needed), warehouse operations (directing pick location), production planning (adjusting available materials), and accounting (updating inventory value)—without batch processing, sync jobs, or reconciliation.
-This architectural approach eliminates the fundamental weakness of integrated inventory systems: temporary inconsistencies between platforms during sync intervals.
+DOSS maintains single-source-of-truth inventory where every transaction (receiving, production, order allocation, fulfillment, returns) updates the same database instantly.
+When an order allocates inventory in DOSS, that allocation is immediately visible across procurement (triggering reorder if needed), warehouse operations (directing pick location), production planning (adjusting available materials), and accounting (updating inventory value).
+No batch processing, sync jobs, or reconciliation required.
+This eliminates the core weakness of integrated inventory systems: temporary inconsistencies between platforms during sync intervals.

 Multi-Location Inventory with Automated Optimization

-DOSS provides complete visibility across all inventory locations—warehouses, retail stores, 3PL partners, manufacturing facilities, consignment locations—in unified view showing real-time availability, location-specific costs, and transfer opportunities.
+DOSS provides complete visibility across all inventory locations (warehouses, retail stores, 3PL partners, manufacturing facilities, consignment locations) in a unified view showing real-time availability, location-specific costs, and transfer opportunities.
 The platform enables automated inventory routing, suggesting optimal fulfillment locations based on proximity to customer, current stock levels, and cost considerations.
 Businesses manage inter-facility transfers through configured workflows, maintaining location-specific FIFO/LIFO/FEFO rules while optimizing inventory positioning across the network.

 Automated Replenishment with Intelligent Forecasting